jambobarnes/ig-interest-calculator/README.md

 ```

 ## Environment Variables
-### .env
 No environment configuration is required.

 ## API Reference
 ### Making Requests
-The backend service is available when running the application locally `console npm run start`.
+The backend service is available when running the application locally `npm run start`.
 The API does not require any authentication in order to handle requests.

 ### GET /calculations
 Returns all calculations persisted in the local data source (JSON file).
 This includes any calculations added to the data source during local runtime.
-You can reset the response by amending the contents of `console mocks/calculations/storedData.json`.
+You can reset the response by amending the contents of `mocks/calculations/storedData.json`.

-The response is returned as an array of `console calculations`
+The response is returned as an array of `calculations`

 **200 OK: Example Response**
 ```console